 Each state has its own local laws.
-Thus, every state judicial exam contains a few local laws in their syllabus.
+Thus, every state judicial exam contains a few local laws in its syllabus.

 Moreover, a judge of a state is expected to have good knowledge of local acts in order to dispense fair judgment.

-How to Prepare Local Laws for Judiciary Exam
+How to Prepare Local Laws for Judiciary Exams

 Here are some ways which can help in your judiciary exam preparation.

 1. Allocate a reasonable and appropriate time for every subject.
 It is vital.
 You cannot put your focus, time, and energy only on selective subjects.

 Each subject has its own importance.
 For example, A subject that only carries 5 marks in the exam cannot be given more importance than a subject that carries long questions of 20 marks.

 2. Make a schedule or a timetable and work according to it.
 Distributing subjects day-wise can make your work easy and convenient.